 The president of the European Association for International Education (EAIE), Laura Howard, has come under fire for remarks she made about Turkey at the opening of EAIE’s annual conference in Liverpool.
-Wittenborg University of Applied Sciences also attended the 3-day conference that ended on Friday, after having held many successful meetings with partners and higher education representatives.
+WUAS also attended the 3-day conference that ended on Friday, after having held many successful meetings with partners and higher education representatives.

 Wittenborg’s chair of the executive board, Peter Birdsall, was at the conference along with the university’s dean in Amsterdam, Timo Timmerman, and the coordinator of its School for Hospitality and Tourism, Esther Gitonga.

 Howard addressed delegates on Wednesday.
 However, the Turkish Higher Education Business Council (EEIK) - and organising body of "Study in Turkey" - issued a statement the next day, condemning Howard for the “negative image” she portrayed about Turkey in the aftermath of the failed coup attempted against state institutions in July.

 “I would like to draw your attention to the points that the president of the EAIE, Laura Howard, made during her talk in the opening session on September 14,” the chairman of EEIK, Dr Mustafa Aydin, said.
 “I feel I need to correct those points.
 There is no restriction for any academics to travel or take part in EAIE or any other educational event.